droidAadi/testApp/README.md

 - Build and Run the application on Emulator or Device.

-- If you face any issues while running it from Android Studio, you can generate the apk manually via following command and install it on the device/emulator via adb command from command line tools.
+- If you face any issues while running it from Android Studio, you can generate the apk manually from Android Studio via below menu option and install it on the device/emulator via adb command from command line tools.

   > **Build -> Build Bundle/APK -> Build APK.**

+  > **adb install PATH_OF_APK**

 ## Code Quality Setup
 - We have added three scripts (under scripts folder) in this project which cater to different needs :-